 This recipe makes 8 servings.
 Please see below for nutritional information.

 Store any leftover tahini dressing in an airtight container in the refrigerator for four to five days.
 Looking for more delicious sauce recipes?
-Try my plant based pesto or my salmon wedge salad with honey mustard dressing.
-Both are easy to make and delicious.
+Try my salmon wedge salad with honey mustard dressing.
+It’s easy to make and delicious.

 - ¼ cup tahini, Joyva